sabrinasaleh/Data_Munging_Plotting/README.md

 * The scope of the pilot/preliminary study was limited by the small datatset.
 * The study conducted data analysis for a recent year (2018); however, the analysis was restricted within a single year.
 * The stock of FDI was applied to measure the dependent variable; the findings are needed to be cross-checked with examining the alternative measures of FDI.
-* Extension of the pilot/preliminary study intends to collect data for multiple years; the future research will conduct data analsis for 10+ years.
+* Extension of the pilot/preliminary study intends to collect data for multiple years; the future research will conduct data analysis for 10+ years.
 * The extended time series analysis will provide us with insights for both the static and dynamic relationship among the key variables.
 * Examining the alternative measures of FDI (e.g. financial transaction and income flow based FDI) will add value to the future research.

 ##### Group Members: Bruce Muckerson, Ed Yancik, Julie Gandre, Michael Donatucci, and Sabrina Saleh